stoneRdev/a-proper-javascript-interface/README.md

 ### How it works
 *What is that thing doing to them?*

-So now the meat of it. this works by comparing types, prototypes, names, and function lengths on static and non-static members[^5].
+So now the meat of it.
+This works by comparing types, prototypes, names, and function lengths on static and non-static members[^5].
 For example:

 *functions:*